jnorthrup/sphlib/README.txt

 each hash function, a common interface called "Digest", and some non-public helper classes.

-The "fr.cryptohash.test" package contains two standalone applications (classes with a main() method).
-The "TestDigest" application runs the unit tests.
+The "fr.cryptohash.check" package contains two standalone applications (classes with a main() method).
+The "ValidateDigests" application runs the unit tests.
 The "Speed" application runs speed tests, with an output similar to that provided by the "sphspeed" tool from the C code.
 Note that these tests cannot access the CPU usage by the test process;